Frontalis Muscle Contracture

 7. Cerebral palsy affecting facial muscles

-8. Hemifacial spasm or facial nerve hyperactivity
+8. Hemifacial or facial nerve hyperactivity

 9. Focal dystonia (blepharospasm variant)